A brief guide to planning

 How do I view the plans?

-- Either online through the SDC planning website
+- online through the Selby District Council planning website

 - At 'Access Selby' in central Selby